 \section{Related Work}

-In recent years, we have witnessed many efforts toward building powerful and generalized spatiotemporal prediction models.
-In these pioneer works, both open-source datasets and traffic models benefit the research community a lot.
-We list some popular datasets related to crowd flow prediction in Table~\ref{tab: dataset_comparison}.
+Recently, we have witnessed many efforts toward building effective and generalized spatiotemporal prediction services.
+In these pioneer works, both open-source datasets and services benefit the research community a lot.
+We list some popular datasets related to STP in table~\ref{tab: dataset_comparison}.

-At the same time, researchers have implemented and released many open-source prediction models including \textit{ST-ResNet}~\cite{zhang2017deep}, \textit{DCRNN}~\cite{li2018dcrnn_traffic}, \textit{STGCN}~\cite{stgcn_2018}, GraphWaveNet~\cite{graphwavenet_2019}, \textit{GMAN}~\cite{GMAN_2020}, and \textit{STMeta}~\cite{STMeta}.
-A popular GitHub repository\footnote{https://github.com/aptx1231/Traffic-Prediction-Open-Code-Summary} has summarized various open-source deep learning models for traffic prediction.
-Please be aware that while these works offer open-source codes for traffic prediction, it is crucial to carefully review the documentation and follow the instructions provided in order to understand their specific usage and adapt them to meet target applications.
-Additionally, the pipelines of these prediction models vary (e.g., feature transformation and normalization techniques), which makes it difficult to make a fair comparison between existing spatiotemporal models.
+At the same time, researchers have constructed many STP services and released their codes including \textit{ST-ResNet}~\cite{zhang2017deep}, \textit{DCRNN}~\cite{li2018dcrnn_traffic}, \textit{STGCN}~\cite{stgcn_2018}, GraphWaveNet~\cite{graphwavenet_2019}, \textit{GMAN}~\cite{GMAN_2020}, and \textit{STMeta}~\cite{STMeta}.
+A popular GitHub repository\footnote{https://github.com/aptx1231/Traffic-Prediction-Open-Code-Summary} has summarized various open-source STP services for traffic prediction.
+Please be aware that while these works offer open-source codes for STP, it is crucial to carefully review the documentation and follow the instructions provided in order to understand their specific usage and adapt them to meet target scenarios.
+Additionally, the workflows of these prediction models vary (e.g., feature transformation and normalization techniques), which makes it difficult to make a fair comparison between existing STP services.

 \textit{LibCity} is an open-source library that offers a wide range of tools, datasets, and models for urban computing tasks~\cite{libcity_2021,wang2023towards}.
-The primary objective of LibCity is to simplify the application and evaluation of algorithms related to urban data analysis, traffic prediction, and intelligent transportation systems.
-The toolbox includes various traffic prediction models such as time series models and graph neural networks.
-These models can be utilized for predicting travel time, traffic congestion, etc.
+The primary objective of \textit{LibCity} is to simplify the application and evaluation of algorithms related to urban data analysis, traffic prediction, and intelligent transportation systems.
+The toolbox includes various STP models such as time series models and graph neural networks.
+These models can be utilized to construct STP services.